maekitalo/tntnet/tntnet/doc/man/tntnet.xml.7.markdown

   node is not set, the method returns a empty string.
 Optionally a diffrent default value can be passed to the method as an additional parameter like `request.getArg(`*name*`, `*defaultValue*`)`.

+  For compatibility reasons with older tntnet `request.getArg` accepts a numeric argument.
+Previously the arguments did not have names but were accessed by index.
+To emulate this, `request.getArg` with a numeric argument translates the number into the name "`arg`*number*".
+So accessing `request.getArg(`*2*`)` returns the value of the argument with the name `arg2`.
+Accessing a numeric argument equal or greater than the number of arguments (the first is number 0) used to be not allowed.
+Now a empty string is returned.

 *Example*